EliasCampos/minorm/README.rst

 -----------------
 MinORM was designed as minimalistic ORM, to be as simple as possible.
 It's not production-ready solution, rather a proof of concept.
-The goal is to demonstrate example of an ORM, more-less applicable for usage, that could be created with python in a couple of days.
+The goal is to demonstrate example of an ORM, more-less applicable for usage, that could be created with python in a short term of time.

 Usage
 -----